The X-Files: Nielsen ratings

 The original series finale, "The Truth", attracted 13.25 million viewers, the series' lowest rated season finale.
 The ninth season was the 63rd most-watched show for the 2001–02 season, tying its season two rank.
 On May 19, 2002, the finale aired and the Fox network confirmed that The X-Files was over.
 When talking about the beginning of the ninth season, Carter said, "We lost our audience on the first episode.
 It's like the audience had gone away and I didn't know how to find them.
 I didn't want to work to get them back because I believed what we are doing deserved to have them back."
 While news outlets cited declining ratings because of lackluster stories and poor writing, The X-Files production crew blamed September 11 terrorist attacks as the main factor.
-At the end of 2002, The X-Files had become the longest-running consecutive science fiction series ever on U.S. broadcast television.
+At the end of 2002, The X-Files had become the longest-running consecutive science fiction series ever on American broadcast television.
 This record was later surpassed by Stargate SG-1 in 2007 and Smallville in 2011.

 The debut episode of the 2016 revival, "My Struggle", first aired on January 24, 2016, and was watched by 16.19 million viewers.
 In terms of viewers, this made it the highest-rated episode of The X-Files to air since the eighth-season episode "This Is Not Happening" in 2001, which was watched by 16.9 million viewers.
 When DVR and streaming are taken into account, "My Struggle" was seen by 21.4 million viewers, scoring a 7.1 Nielsen rating.
 The season ended with "My Struggle II", which was viewed by 7.60 million viewers.
 In total, the season was viewed by an average of 13.6 million viewers; it ranked as the seventh most-watched television series of the 2015–16 year, making it the highest-ranked season of The X-Files to ever air.
 A few years later, the premiere episode of the eleventh season, "My Struggle III", was watched by 5.15 million viewers.
 This was a decrease from the previous season's debut; it was also the lowest-rated premiere for any season of the show.
 The season concluded with "My Struggle IV", which was seen by 3.43 million viewers, which was also a decrease from the previous season.
 "My Struggle IV", which became the de facto finale for the series, was also the show's lowest-rated finale.
 In total, the season was viewed by an average of 5.34 million viewers, and it ranked as the 91st most-watched television series of the 2018–19 year.